Semi-Slav Defense: Semi-Slav: 5.Bg5 variations

 The Anti-Meran Gambit (ECO code D44) arises after 5.Bg5.
 White refuses to shut in the dark-squared bishop, instead developing it to an active square where it pins the black knight.
 The downsides of this choice are that it does not help developing White's kingside, and the pawn of c4 remains unprotected.
-In some cases, such as the Cambridge Springs Defence (see below), Black aims to benefit from the slight dark square weaknesses left behind on the queenside after the bishop has moved outside the pawn chain.
+In some cases, such as the Cambridge Springs Defense (see below), Black aims to benefit from the slight dark square weaknesses left behind on the queenside after the bishop has moved outside the pawn chain.

-Main Black replies are (in order of frequency in high-level games): 5...h6 (immediately questioning the white bishop's intentions, leading to Moscow/Anti-Moscow variations), 5...Nbd7 (transposing to the Cambridge Springs Defence), 5...dxc4 (triggering the ultra-sharp Botvinnik variation) or 5...Be7 (transposing to the Orthodox Defense of the Queen's Gambit Declined).
+Main Black replies are (in order of frequency in high-level games): 5...h6 (immediately questioning the white bishop's intentions, leading to Moscow/Anti-Moscow variations), 5...Nbd7 (transposing to the Cambridge Springs Defense), 5...dxc4 (triggering the ultra-sharp Botvinnik Variation) or 5...Be7 (transposing to the Orthodox Defense of the Queen's Gambit Declined).

 Moscow Variation: 5...h6 6.Bxf6 Qxf6

-The Moscow Variation 5... h6 6.
-Bxf6 Qxf6 gives rise to play of a very different character from the Botvinnik or Anti-Moscow variations.
+The Moscow Variation 5...h6 6.Bxf6 Qxf6 gives rise to play of a very different character from the Botvinnik or Anti-Moscow Variations.
 Black has the bishop pair, which gives him good long-term chances, but must avoid prematurely opening the position in the face of White's superior development and central control, as his position is initially solid but passive.
 Alexei Dreev, for example, has played this line successfully as Black.

-Play might continue like this: 7. e3 Nd7 8.
-Bd3 dxc4 (White was threatening to play e3-e4-e5) 9.
-Bxc4 g6 (9...Bd6 is also possible) 10.
-0-0 Bg7 and now there are various ways to continue the game for both sides.
+Play might continue like this: 7.e3 Nd7 8.Bd3 dxc4 (White was threatening to play e3–e4–e5) 9.Bxc4 g6 (9...Bd6 is also possible) 10.0-0 Bg7 and now there are various ways to continue the game for both sides.
 Black has the bishop pair and no immediate structural weaknesses, but his pieces are still a bit undeveloped, especially the light-squared bishop.
-White might continue with a queenside expansion, for example 11. b4 0-0 12. a4 with a lively game to follow.
-An alternative approach is one introduced in a game Carlsen-Karjakin (2009), where White continued with the thematic 11. e4 e5 12. d5 Nb6 13.
-Bb3 Bg4.
+White might continue with a queenside expansion, for example 11.b4 0-0 12.a4 with a lively game to follow.
+An alternative approach is one introduced in a game Carlsen–Karjakin (2009), where White continued with the thematic 11.e4 e5 12.d5 Nb6 13.Bb3 Bg4.
 This allows Black to inflict doubled pawns for White, but it seems that White is able to get a lot of play against Black's weak c-pawn.
-The game continued: 14.
-Rc1 0-0 15. h3 Bxf3 16.
-Qxf3 Qxf3 17. gxf3 Rfd8 18.
-Rfd1 Bf6 19. dxc6 bxc6 20.
-Rxd8+ Rxd8 21.
-Nd1 and White seems to have a slight advantage.
+The game continued: 14.Rc1 0-0 15.h3 Bxf3 16.Qxf3 Qxf3 17.gxf3 Rfd8 18.Rfd1 Bf6 19.dxc6 bxc6 20.Rxd8+ Rxd8 21.Nd1 and White seems to have a slight advantage.